garrandall/popular-music-data/tracks/sauce-it-up-lil-uzi-vert.md

 These niggas so bad, it's exhaustin'
 I swear I'm a stunner like Steve Austin
 I swear I'm a stunner like Steve Austin
-Ooh, sauce it up
+Oh sauce it up
-Ooh, do too much
+Oh do too much
-Ooh, where you from?
+Oh where you from?
-Ooh, throw it up
+Oh throw it up
-Ooh, going nuts
+Oh going nuts
-Ooh, going dumb (Dumb, dumb)
+Oh going dumb (Dumb, dumb)
 Lil Uzi Vert